Welcome New Heights families!

 All newly enrolled students, as well as entering 7th and 10th grade students must have a physical exam within 30 days of starting school.

-Special note for 7th Grade Students All students entering the 7th grade must have 2 doses of varicella vaccine and 1 dose of Tdap vaccine (Tetanus/ Diptheria/Pertussis) PRIOR to returning to school.
+Special note for 7th Grade Students and all newly enrolled students All students entering the 7th grade and beyond must have 2 doses of varicella vaccine and 1 dose of Tdap vaccine (Tetanus/ Diphtheria/Pertussis) PRIOR to returning to school.